BiatBang/Notes/note of stuff.md

 ## Java
 - transient: a key word for serialization.
 A variable defined as transient will be cleared to default value when serialized.
 It's useful for security.
+- wildcard: Collection<?> -> collection of unknown. only used in <>.
+  - <?>
+  - <? extends parent>
+  - <? super child>

 ## Concurrency
 ### Sleep, Wait and Yield
 - Sleep: Thread based function.
 Let the thread sleep without releasing the lock.
 Immediately turns Runnable after waking up.
+- Thread.sleep(0): thread sleep(0)? why?
+  Each time a thread sleeps, it's declaring it won't use the CPU for some time.
+In windows, when current thread sleeps, all threads will have different priorities, and the one with the most priority (maybe itself) will occupy the CPU. sleep(time) won't guarantee the thread will gain access right after *time*, but it's guaranteed it won't use the CPU in this period.
+So, Thread.sleep(0) will let CPU calculates all threads priorities, and decide the one deserves the CPU.
+It may be itself, or others.
 - Wait: Object-level method.
 Release the lock and wait until notified.
 Wait and notify are often used in synchronized block.
 - Yield: pause the current thread and let one thread with the same priority to run; if not, continue itself.
 Give a chance to other threads to do some simple tasks.
 Until the other thread finished, continue this thread.
 - Join: join(long millis) waits for the current thread to end and start other thread.
 Join can make sure next thread only starts after current thread finished its execution.
+Who calls it, who waits, (until millis)
 ### Collections
 - CopyOnWrite: When multiple thread working with one collection, there may be writing issues.
 One solution is to copy when writing.
 Instead of directly writing to the collection, make a new one with len+1 length, then add to the tail and set it the latest collection.
 Then unlock the lock.
 - Locks: